Jasikan

 Jasikan is a small town and is the capital of Jasikan district, a district in the Oti Region of Ghana.
 It is home to Bueman Secondary School and Jasikan College of Education.
 It is the local business hub for Buem enclave and the seat of government for the district.
-The main language in the area is Leleme, and cocoa is the cash crop.
+The main languages in the area are Leleme and French, and cocoa is the cash crop.